Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 Come on, a board game...
 Really?

-Yes, and all quests take place on a different part of the castle - they feature many rooms and corridors laid out in a grid formation.
-Exploration is performed using the direction arrows (or clicking on the desired tile) and the map is a helpful tool that displays the parts of the castle you have visited along with monsters and objects.
+Yes, and all quests take place in a different part of the castle - they feature many rooms and corridors laid out in a grid formation.
+Exploration is performed using the direction arrows (or clicking on the desired tile), and the map is a helpful tool that displays the parts of the castle you have visited, along with monsters and objects.
 It's also great when something doesn't feel quite right, perhaps there's a secret room?
-Don't forget to search for loot but remember that this castle is riddled with traps and scary monsters so tread carefully.
+Don't forget to search for loot, but remember that this castle is riddled with traps and scary monsters, so tread carefully.

 This is a cool board game and something I need to check out.
 But first, some more screenshots...